-Call for Nomination for 2017 Boahen-Wilks Article Prize
+Call for Nominations for the 2018 Boahen-Wilks Article Prize

-The Ghana Studies Association welcomes nominations for the 2017 Boahen-Wilks Article Outstanding Scholarly Article Prize in Ghana Studies.
-Articles published in peer-reviewed journals or book chapters in edited volumes published in 2015 or 2016 are eligible for consideration.
+The Ghana Studies Association welcomes nominations for the 2018 Boahen-Wilks Outstanding Scholarly Article Prize.
+Articles published in peer-reviewed journals or book chapters in edited volumes published in 2016 or 2017 are eligible for consideration.

-You are encouraged to nominate own articles or those of other scholars.
-(Note that nominations are not restricted to GSA members; work by any scholar in the area of Ghana Studies may be nominated).
+You are encouraged to nominate own articles or those of other scholars in the area of Ghana Studies.

-Submit the nominated article, and a statement of no more than three hundred words explaining why the article merits consideration, to email@example.com
+Submit the nominated article, and a statement (no more than 300 words) explaining why the article merits consideration, to firstname.lastname@example.org

-The prize winner will be announced at the GSA Business Meeting during the African Studies Association annual meeting in Chicago, IL in December and also here on the website.
+The prize winner will be announced at the GSA Business Meeting at this year’s African Studies Association meeting and on the GSA website.

 The Boahen-Wilks Outstanding Scholarly Article Prize commemorates two outstanding scholars of Ghana Studies, Albert Adu Boahen and Ivor Wilks.
 GSA Boahen-Wilks Article Prize recognizes and highlights scholarship on Ghana that demonstrates rigor, innovation, and dynamism.